How a Skyocean Trade Works

 For merchants

 Nothing changes in how you place orders or pay.
 The difference is that your documents, certifications, and payment are automatically matched and published to a trade record that you, your buyer, your bank, and the relevant customs authorities can all see — without manual paperwork exchange.
+For cross-border deals structured as CAD, your payment is usually domestic to a Skyocean entity in your country; Skyocean handles the cross-border settlement internally.

 For retail investors